oosmos/oosmos/README.md

 - OOSMOS's simple object structure promotes superior object-oriented encapsulation and information hiding.

 - Very small footprint.
-Core code is `oosmos.h` and `oosmos.c` which, together, are under `1700` cloc.
+Core code is comprised of only `oosmos.h` and `oosmos.c` which, together, are under `1700` `cloc`.

-- Portable `c99` code runs on Windows, Linux, Arduino, ESP32, PIC32, and many, many more.
+- Portable `c99` code runs on Windows, Linux, ST Micro, Arduino, ESP32, PIC32, and more.

 - A core set of OOSMOS classes, such as `pin` (GPIO), `sw` (switch), `btn` (button) and `toggle` provided.

+- Many time management capabilities and APIs.

 - Extremely fast, constant-time memory allocation scheme, ideal for DO-178B/C.

 - Code fully LINT'd using [PC-LINT](https://www.gimpel.com/).
 An `oosmos-user.lnt` file is provided to allow you to cleanly lint your code that uses OOSMOS.

+## Support

+- Report bugs and feature requests here on GitHub.